blankaex/blog/_drafts/pong-gear-guide.md

 <details><summary><b>Disclaimer</b> ▶</summary>
 <p>There's a lot more that goes into ping pong gear than what I've described below.
 You could get into a lot of nuanced discussions around materials, weight, size, mass distribution, ply count, composite layers, playstyle ratings, hardness and stiffness, tension, tackiness, and myriad other variables.</p>

 <p>However this article is intended to present a broad overview of the various categories to aid with beginner equipment selection, and thus will not go into detail about the various micro-optimisations available on the market.
-Choosing between shake vs cpen is a much more permanent decision than ALC or ZLC.</p>
+Choosing between shake vs C-pen is a much more permanent decision than ALC or ZLC.</p>
 </details>

 ## Grips

+Before we get into the equipment, let's quickly break down the ways you can hold your bat.
+There's a bunch of legal grips, but the only ones you should worry about are shakehand and penhold.

 ### Shakehand

+{% capture images %}
+    {{ site.url }}/assets/res/pong-gear-guide/19_1_450.jpg
+    {{ site.url }}/assets/res/pong-gear-guide/ma-long-2.jpg
+{% endcapture %}
+{% include gallery images=images cols=2 %}

+Shakehand is the meta grip and what you'll probably do instinctively if you were handed a bat, or shaking someone's hand.
+It's the preferred grip by most top players, so if it's good enough for them it's probably good enough for you too.

+A relatively balanced forehand and backhand are pretty characteristic of this grip.
+It's also quite flexible and adaptable, so you have a lot of options in terms of flicks, loops, pushes, blocks, drives, whatever you want to do.

 ### Penhold

+{% capture images %}
+    {{ site.url }}/assets/res/pong-gear-guide/16205904736_e8cbf6429d_z.jpg
+    {{ site.url }}/assets/res/pong-gear-guide/Xu_Xin_2012.jpg
+{% endcapture %}
+{% include gallery images=images cols=2 %}

+The penhold grip is what you'd do if you were handed a pen and didn't know how to write.
+It's not that common but still sees consistent representation in the highest level of play.

+Penhold is distinctive for its wrist mobility on the forehand side, which allows for more deceptive serves and stronger attacks on the forehand in exchange for a weaker backhand.

 ## Handles

+You might already be aware of the differences between grips, but what you might not have known is that there are different types of handles designed for each grip.

-### Straight (ST), Flared (FL), Anatomical (AN)
+### Shakehand: Straight (ST), Flared (FL), Anatomical (AN)
-I've bundled these together as shakehand handles aren't really that distinct and it mostly comes down to preference and comfort.
-This section is less about "you should choose this one" and rather "this is what this means when you see it on the box".

 {% capture images %}
     {{ site.url }}/assets/res/pong-gear-guide/36701_08a.jpg